You’re thinking it’s finally time for an assistant.

 If your inbox is splitting at the seams like your mailbox after a two-week vacation, it’s probably time to hire a VA.

-A VA can easily and quickly sort all of it out for you and then keep it organized.
+A VA can easily sort all of it out for you in a short period of time and then keep it organized.

 Your to-do list is taking over your life.

-Are you waking up at night wallpapering your bedroom with sticky notes filled with transaction details?
+Are you waking up at night wallpapering your bedroom with sticky notes filled with transaction notes?

 If you find yourself going to bed so late it’s crossed your mind to just stay up, it’s time to hire a VA.